adminastoolsmith/CelerFTwithNodeJS/README.md

 ##### Dependencies

 CelerFT requires JQuery and the SparkMD5 library.
-The Node.js server requires fs-extra, formidable, crypto, express and path modules.
+The Node.js server requires the fs-extra, formidable, crypto, express and path modules.